 Since African Parks took over joint management of the park in 2008, populations of many species, including the iconic sitatunga, black lechwe, and shoebill, have recovered.
 Translocations have repopulated areas that experienced depletions of wildlife: serval, puku, impala, zebra, buffalo and waterbuck have all been released into the wetlands in recent years.

-The area is home to spotted hyaena, side-striped jackal, as well as serval.
+Predators: Bangweulu is home to spotted hyaena, side-striped jackal, and serval.

-Mammal censuses have revealed healthy populations of black lechwe, sitatunga, southern reedbuck, tsessebe and oribi.
+Herbivores: Mammal censuses have revealed healthy populations of black lechwe, as well as sitatunga, southern reedbuck, tsessebe, and oribi.
 Hippopotamus are also found in the area.
-Large mammal populations have otherwise been much reduced but there are remnant populations of buffalo, elephant, roan and hartebeest.
-Populations of puku, waterbuck, zebra and impala have been established in the Nkondo area.
+Decades of poaching and unsustainable land use reduced large mammal populations, however Bangweulu contains remnant populations of elephant, roan, and Lichtenstein’s hartebeest.
+Populations of puku, waterbuck, zebra, impala and buffalo have been established in the Nkondo area.

-Bangweulu is famous for its shoebill population, and a number of programmes have been implemented to conserve this enigmatic species.
-A Shoebill Guard Programme employs local fisherman to ensure the safety of shoebill nests, while a research programme makes use of camera traps to monitor the progress of eggs, chicks and fledgelings.
-Improved community cooperation and awareness has resulted in a marked improvement in the number of nests producing fledgelings over the years.
+Conserving shoebill storks: Bangweulu is famous for its shoebill population, and several programmes have been implemented to conserve the enigmatic species.
+A Shoebill Guard Programme employs local fisherman to ensure the safety of shoebill nests while researchers utilise camera traps to monitor the progress of eggs, chicks, and fledglings.
+Community cooperation and enhanced awareness have resulted in a marked improvement in the number of nests producing fledglings over the years.

 Sign up to be the first to hear #GoodNews happening around African Parks.×